JLupanow/new-site/_projects/2020-11-Task-Analysis-App-for-Neurodiverse-Users.md

 They built out the basic functionality of the app, which they named "Promptly," and then brought me in to consult on the design.

 The goal of this project was to make the app appealing enough so that **users of similar apps would be willing to make the switch** when Promptly launched in the App Store and Google Play Store in 2021.
-This meant I needed to address the expectations of users coming from competing apps while simultaneously **finding ways for Promptly to differentiate itself in the market**.
+This meant I needed to address the expectations of users coming from competing apps while simultaneously finding ways for Promptly to differentiate itself in the market.
 The app had to **work for both neurodiverse children and adults**, and it needed to allow caregivers access to relevant information.

+Because BehaveWare LLC wanted to get this app out as soon as possible, I **needed to get this project done quickly while maintaining quality and staying under budget**.

 [^1]: Pratt, Cathy, "[Applied Behavior Analysis: The Role of Task Analysis and Chaining](https://www.iidc.indiana.edu/irca/articles/applied-behavior-analysis.html)," *Indiana Resource Center for Autism*, 2020.
 [^2]: ABA Programs Guide Staff, "[What is Visual Scheduling?](https://www.appliedbehavioranalysisprograms.com/faq/what-is-visual-scheduling/)," *Applied Behavior Analysis Programs*, May 2020.